Financial Reform Reports

 March 23, 2011

 Every fourteen minutes in 2009, hedge fund manager David Tepper made President Obama's annual salary.
-With 2010 compensation figures forthcoming as companies prepare for annual meetings, here's a baseline
+With 2010 compensation figures forthcoming as companies prepare for annual meetings, here's a baseline report.

 Wall Street Receipts: Pro-TARP, Anti-Reform Legislators Outpace Colleagues in Financial Services Contributions